zackw/www.owlfolio.org/content/research/four-ideas-2011.md

 ---
-title: "Four Ideas for a Better Internet" 2011
+title: '“Four Ideas for a Better Internet” 2011'
 date: 2011-01-20 21:34
 slug: four-ideas-2011
 ...